stevenknox/KnoxySays/README.md

 # KnoxySays

-Simple Task Runner
+Simple Windows Command Line Task Runner

 This is a simple task runner using bat files to execute commands from the command line.

-Examples:

-knoxySays start visualstudio (starts visual studio 2013 as administrator) knoxySays start sql (starts SQLEXPRESS service) knoxySays stop sql (stops SQLEXPRESS service)
+**Examples:**

+Start Visual Studio 2013 as administrator:

+	KnoxySays start visualstudio

+Starts SQLEXPRESS service

+	KnoxySays start sql

+Stops SQLEXPRESS service

+	KnoxySays stop sql

-You can chain together bat files to create a workflow
+Can chain together bat files to create a workflow.

-KnoxySays start dev (this will start Visual Studio, SQLEXPRESS, Process Explorer and SQL Management Studio) KnoxySays start dev (this will start Skype, Dropbox and Chrome)
+Start Visual Studio, SQLEXPRESS, Process Explorer and SQL Management Studio

+	KnoxySays start dev

+Start Skype, Dropbox and Chrome

+	KnoxySays start utils

 You can use an alias rather than KnoxySays (ks already exists)

 	ks start chrome

 To create your own simply make a copy of ks.bat and save with your new alias name (eg. DoWork.bat)

 	DoWork start web

 You can pipe through any additional commands to the underlying programs

 	KnoxySays start chrome --new-window kyroconsulting.co.uk

+For help type

-For help type- KnoxySays Help
+	- KnoxySays Help

-To add a new task simply create a new bat file in the format start-MYTASK.bat or top-MYTASK.bat
+To add a new task simply create a new bat file in the format start-MYTASK.bat or stop-MYTASK.bat

-Drop these bat files into the scripts folder and they will be availbe to run from the command prompt.
+Drop these bat files into the Scripts folder and they will be available to run from the command prompt.